-I am committed to working across the aisle to stabilize the insurance marketplaces, and it is my hope that we can continue to strengthen the Affordable Care Act.
-It’s clear Congress must do more to help lower health care costs and make prescription drugs more affordable.
-But we must also consider what the future of our healthcare system will look like.
-That’s why I partnered with Senator Jeff Merkley of Oregon to introduce the Choose Medicare Act, a bill that would allow every American and every American business to buy in to Medicare.
+Thankfully, this effort failed, but we still have our work cut out for us to expand coverage and lower health care costs.
+That’s why I partnered with Senator Jeff Merkley of Oregon to introduce the Choose Medicare Act, a bill that would allow every American and every American business to buy into Medicare.
 For those who think that Medicare is the right plan for all Americans, this bill puts that theory to the test and allows consumers and businesses to decide whether they want to remain on private insurance or switch to Medicare.
-I think, if given the opportunity to buy in to the most cost-effective, popular health plan in the country, the majority of Americans will choose Medicare.
+I think, if given the opportunity to buy into the most cost-effective, popular health plan in the country, the majority of Americans will choose Medicare.